OrghoN/compsPaper/README.md

 ### Git

-Git is required for building this paper.
+Git is helpful for building this paper.
 Although, in principle, you could download a .zip from github directly and unpack it. in which case, ignore the line that says to git clone.
 It usually comes preinstalled with most linux systems.
 It is also preinstalled on OSX.